squidfunk/mkdocs-material/docs/setup/setting-up-the-footer.md

-The footer of your project documentation is a great place to add links to websites or platforms you or your company are using as additional marketing channels, e.g. :fontawesome-brands-twitter:{ style="color: #1DA1F2" } or :fontawesome-brands-youtube:{ style="color: #EE0F0F" }, which you can easily configure via `mkdocs.yml`.
+The footer of your project documentation is a great place to add links to websites or platforms you or your company are using as additional marketing channels, e.g. :fontawesome-brands-mastodon:{ style="color: #5A4CE0" } or :fontawesome-brands-youtube:{ style="color: #EE0F0F" }, which you can easily configure via `mkdocs.yml`.